Crypto License in Germany 2025

 Corporate income tax 15.83% Accounting audit No

-Crypto Licence for a Crypto Custody Business
+Crypto License for a Crypto Custody Business

 As of January 2020, pursuant to the German Banking Act, crypto values (i.e., cryptoassets) are treated as financial instruments and the provision of crypto custody services in Germany requires a licence from BaFin.
 Crypto exchanges are as well affected by the categorisation of cryptocurrencies as financial instruments.
 The licence is required not only in the case of the crypto custodian being located in Germany and serving customers residing in Germany but also when a crypto custodian is based in Germany but serves persons residing abroad.
 Moreover, crypto custodians located outside of Germany who offer their services to legal and natural persons residing in Germany, are also required to obtain a crypto custody licence.
 The list of supervised companies with permission to provide crypto custody business can be found in BaFin’s company database.